After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

-Updating Cloudbox is not required, but if you may do so to keep your Cloudbox up-to-date with new additions/changes etc.
+If you want to keep your Cloudbox up-to-date with new additions/changes etc, then follow the guide below.

 _Note 1: You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it is still prudent to have a recent [[backup | Backup and Restore#backup]], anyway._